 5. Watch out for pickpockets, especially at crowded places.

-Bangkok is famous for pickpockets too.
+Bangkok is notorious for pickpockets.
 As with all cities that you’re travelling to, exercise due caution when it comes to protecting valuables.
 Don’t put your wallet or money at easy-to-reach spots.
 Don’t put all your money in one place.
 If you’re walking next to the road, put your sling bag on the opposite side, so that someone can’t snatch it while whizzing past on the road.
 Better still, sling it across your body.

 One time (also years ago), at Chatuchak, my friend and I were looking at products when she experienced someone trying to unzip her handbag.
 The pickpocket didn’t succeed, thankfully.
 Always stay alert!